-Association of Information Technology Professionals (AITP): foster among students a better understanding of the vital business role of information systems, the proper relationship of information systems to management, and the necessity for a professional attitude among information systems professionals in their approach to an understanding and application of the principles underlying the science of information systems.

-Autobody Club (AUB): promote the progress of education for its members, promote the highest type of professional practices for each, and inspire members to be dedicated students of education and the autobody profession.

-Baptist Student Ministries (BSM): provide spiritual enrichment and fellowship for all students (and faculty and staff) through Bible study, inspirational messages, prayer meetings, social activities, and assistance in finding and/or attending a local church; challenge students to have a personal relationship with Christ, draw closer to God, grow in His love and Grace, and be active in service to the Lord and His Church.
+- Association of Information Technology Professionals (AITP): foster among students a better understanding of the vital business role of information systems, the proper relationship of information systems to management, and the necessity for a professional attitude among information systems professionals in their approach to an understanding and application of the principles underlying the science of information systems. - Autobody Club (AUB): promote the progress of education for its members, promote the highest type of professional practices for each, and inspire members to be dedicated students of education and the autobody profession. - Baptist Student Ministries (BSM): provide spiritual enrichment and fellowship for all students (and faculty and staff) through Bible study, inspirational messages, prayer meetings, social activities, and as-